Ylianst/ESP-IQ2020/README.md

   - [Tested Hot Tubs](https://github.com/Ylianst/ESP-IQ2020/blob/main/documentation/tested.md)

 Known Issues:
-  - Older IQ2020 board used between 2001 to mid-2009 may not work with this integration.
+  - IQ2020 board prior to 2014 will work with this integration.
 See [Tested Hot Tubs](https://github.com/Ylianst/ESP-IQ2020/blob/main/documentation/tested.md) for details.
   - Jet 3 may work but will not show the running state properly, but if we have such a hot tub and can send me traffic logs, I can probably add support for it.